theartofmusic/Hello-world/README.md

 A good start
 ---

-Well,  here in going to say something about The At of Music and the poem projects in working on.
+Well, here I'm going to say something about The At of Music and some projects I'm working on.